pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 Note that this is not an all-or-nothing proposal — anything that upstream maintainers can do is useful, even if it's only a small part.
 Downstream maintainers are also willing to prepare patches to resolve these issues.
+Having these patches merged can be very helpful, since it removes the need for different downstreams to carry and keep rebasing the same patches, and the risk of applying inconsistent solutions to the same problem.

 Establishing a good relationship between software maintainers and downstream packagers can bring mutual benefits.
 Downstreams are often willing to share